Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Methodology

 \subsection{Reviewing Procedures}

-The review process was managed and streamlined using Rayyan~\cite{ouzzani2016rayyan}, a web-based application designed to assist researchers with systematic review methodology and meta-analysis projects.
-All search results were imported into Rayyan to facilitate the identification and removal of duplicate entries.
-Titles and abstracts were then independently screened by three reviewers to assess their relevance to the review objectives.
-During this initial screening phase, systematic reviews, narrative reviews, surveys, vision papers, collections of abstracts or front matter, and studies from unrelated fields were excluded.
-Studies that failed to meet the predefined inclusion criteria or met any of the exclusion criteria were also removed at this stage.
-Any disagreements between reviewers were resolved through discussion and consensus.
+Search results were imported into Rayyan~\cite{ouzzani2016rayyan} for duplicate identification and screening management.
+Titles and abstracts were then independently screened by three reviewers.
+During this phase, systematic reviews, narrative reviews, surveys, vision papers, collections of abstracts or front matter, and studies from unrelated fields were excluded.
+Studies that failed to meet the inclusion criteria or met any exclusion criterion were also removed.
+Disagreements were resolved through discussion and consensus.

-Publications deemed potentially relevant proceeded to a second and third screening phase, which involved full-text evaluation based on the same set of criteria.
+Records considered potentially relevant proceeded to full-text screening, where the same eligibility criteria were applied.